A Little More Time to Shine

 The thought of dialysis isn’t just about the physical limitations.
 It’s about the loss of freedom, the hours spent tethered to a machine, the energy depleted that could be used for so much more.
 It’s about the potential for my life, the life I’m so passionate about, to be drastically altered.

 Because I have so much life left to live.
 I believe with all my heart that I’m here for a purpose, and that purpose involves serving others.
-I currently serve on the board of trustees at my church, helping guide our community.
-I’m the Vice President of United Women in Faith, working alongside incredible women to support missions both locally and globally.
-I’m President of my homeowners association, striving to build a strong and welcoming neighborhood.
-And I volunteer with the “After the Peanut Foundation,” an organization dedicated to supporting families affected by childhood cancer.
+I currently serve on the board of trustees at my church and church council chair, helping guide our community.
+I was the 2025 Vice President of United Women in Faith, working alongside incredible women to support missions both locally and globally.
+Additionallly I served as the president and treasurer of my Homeowners Association from 2022-2025, striving to build a stronger and welcoming neighborhood.
+And I volunteer with the “After the Peanut Foundation,” an organization dedicated to igniting curiosity and creativity with their dynamic STEAM programs—designed to inspire young minds ages 4 to 14 and empower educators who are passionate about shaping the future.

 These aren’t just titles or commitments; they’re expressions of my heart.
 They’re how I show my gratitude for the blessings I’ve received, and how I strive to make God’s children smile.
 Each role allows me to contribute, to uplift, to be a beacon of hope for someone else.